 Yes, the title says it all.

-Now does this sound familiar to you, or not?
+Now does this sound familiar to you?

 Those disciplined and trained in the ways of traditional marketing would be shaking their heads, saying, these are essentially marketing and advertising principles.
-The definition seems like it's been strung together by picking out various components of marketing elements.
+The definition seems like it's been strung together by picking out various components of integrated marketing elements.
 In doing so, makes itself sound like the de facto marketing guru in modern day business.